andrewcargill/false/README.md

 # FASLE Urban Designer Clothing
-FALSE Urban Designer Clothing is a site to promote the future launch of a new high end clothing brand at Paris Fashion Week.
-Users will find out when the event is taking place and be encouraged to sign up for exclusive access to a live-stream event.
+FALSE Urban Designer Clothing is a site to promote a new high-end clothing brand called 'FALSE' which will be launching its first clothing range during Paris Fashion Week 2022.
+Users will find out when the event is taking place and be encouraged to sign up for 'exclusive access' to a live-stream event.

 The site is targeted towards uppper middle class / upper class men and women aged 20-40 years old.
-They already invest in high end fashion and are interested in modern, fresh and dynamic designer and clothing.
+The demographic have a passion for, and invest in, high-end fashion.
+They demand modern, fresh and exciting clothing.

-The design is all geared around the companies need to want to be fresh, dynamic and stand out.
+The sites design is all geared around the companies need to be dynamic and stand out.

-The breif was: Engage.
+The breif in short: Engage.
 Intrigue.
 Inform.
 Use Red.

-The design layout challenges some conventions and referrences modern / abstract art and the use of negative space, to give a simple and uncomplicated, but impacting result.
+The design layout aims to challenges conventions and referrences towards modern / abstract art and the use of negative space, to give a simple and uncomplicated, but impacting result.

 ![Website on various devices](/assets/images/readme-main-image.jpg)

 ## Features
 ***

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features
 PUT IN A SCREEN SHOT HERE